wihoho/FaceRecognition/README.md

 Presentation: [Slides](https://github.com/wihoho/FaceRecognition/blob/master/doc/FaceRecognitionSlides.pdf)

+## Setup
+This is a maven project and uses lombok to generate certain Java classes like builder.

+You may refer to https://stackoverflow.com/questions/41161076/adding-lombok-plugin-to-intellij-project on how to set up lombok in intelliJ or google for solutions to setup lombok in eclipse.

 ## Usage
 As many people asked me about this project, I decided to revamp this project into a maven project and release maven dependency to make this project easier to be used by